 Jul 15, 2015.
 Passed 312/119.

 H.R.
 2146: Defending Public Safety Employees’ Retirement Act

 This vote made H.R.
 2146 the vehicle for passage of Trade Promotion Authority (TPA) for the Trans-Pacific Partnership (TPP) trade deal currently being negotiated.
 H.R.
 2146 was originally introduced as a bill to address issues with retirement funds of federal law enforcement officers and firefighters. ...

 H.R.
 2048: Uniting and Strengthening America by Fulfilling Rights and Ensuring Effective Discipline Over Monitoring Act of 2015

-From Jan 2015 to Sep 2016, Poliquin missed 6 of 1,277 roll call votes, which is 0.5%.
-This is better than the median of 2.3% among the lifetime records of representatives currently serving.
-ProPublica has tracked 1 explanation for these missed votes.
+From Jan 2015 to Dec 2018, Poliquin missed 19 of 2,469 roll call votes, which is 0.8%.
+This is better than the median of 2.4% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including: